cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 ## Declaring new built-in variables

-While Mindcode doesn't limit where and how are built-in variables used, it emits a warning when it encounters an unknown built-in variable, to help identify typos and mistakes.
+While Mindcode doesn't limit where and how built-in variables are used, it emits a warning when it encounters an unknown built-in variable to help identify typos and mistakes.
 If a built-in variable unknown to Mindcode is actually valid (e.g., provided by a mod), it is possible to declare such a built-in variable as valid, which suppresses the warning.
 To declare a built-in variable, use the `#declare` command with a `builtin` category.
 No warning is then emitted when using the built-in:

 ```Mindcode
 // Say we have a mod that creates a new `@dark-matter` item: